HL7/CDA-ccda/input/pagecontent/supportingguidance.md

           bgcolor="#C5D9F0"><p class="s19"
           style="padding-left: 41pt;padding-right: 8pt;text-indent: 0pt;text-align: left;"
-          >C-CDA Content Creators who do not natively support organizing a patient’s allergy/intolerance observations into collections associated with a tracked concern SHOULD use the following guidance:</p>
+          >C-CDA Content Creators who do not natively support organizing a patient’s allergy/intolerance observations into collections associated with a tracked concern are encouraged to use the following guidance:</p>
           <p class="s19" style="padding-left: 78pt;text-indent: 0pt;line-height: 11pt;text-align: left;">1.
 Populate the Act.statusCode of the Allergy Concern Act to reflect the status of the clinical statement about the allergy/intolerance stored within the source system.</p>
           <p class="s19" style="padding-left: 78pt;text-indent: 0pt;line-height: 11pt;text-align: left;">2.
 Use nullFlavor=”NI” for the effectiveTime of the outer concern act wrapper.</p>
           <p class="s19" style="padding-left: 78pt;text-indent: 0pt;line-height: 11pt;text-align: left;">3.
 Do not populate the author participation template associated with the outer concern act wrapper.</p>